Tresor11/css-linter/README.md

 ## features

-the linter implemented in this repository can:
+this linter has the following features:

 - output warnings if the indentation is not correct